-Simulated Empathy Theory of Entrepreneurship
+Simulated Empathy in Entrepreneurship

 Have you ever wondered why some entrepreneurs seem to "just know" exactly what their customers want before the customers even know it themselves?
 The secret isn't magic; it's a cognitive process defined as the Simulated Empathy Theory of Entrepreneurship (SET).